iLib-js/loctool/README.md

 1. In the build.
-The loctool can be run as a step in the build between the "get all the source code from your SCM" step, and the "compiled all the source code" step.
+The loctool can be run as a step in the build between the "get all the source code from your SCM" step, and the "compile all the source code" step.
 In this case, you will probably want to check in the translated XLIFF files to your SCM so that the loctool has the translations available as it runs.
-This has the advantage that you can get a reproducible, stable build.
+This has the advantage that you can get a reproducible, stable build because the xliffs are also under source control.

 1. Manually.
 The localization manager can run the loctool on-demand and then check in the results to the SCM.
 They can do this